-Whether you run a business or you’re a sole trader, it can be hard to keep track of fuel costs if you’re on the road a lot.
-Providing an alternative to cash and credit cards, fuel cards can help businesses manage fuel costs, while also making it easier for business owners to track and report fuel and service spending.
+No matter what kind of business you own, it can be hard to keep track of fuel costs on the road.
+Fuel cards are an alternative to cash and credit cards that help you manage fuel costs for yourself and your employees.
+It's also much easier to accurately track and report fuel and maintenance spending.

-But that’s not all.
-Fuel cards can also offer a range of additional benefits, such as discounts on fuel and exclusive offers from program partners.
-Some fuel cards even earn rewards points, which can be stacked up and redeemed within well-known programs such as Qantas Frequent Flyer.
+But that’s not all!
+Fuel cards have plenty of other benefits, the best being discounts on fuel and exclusive offers from program partners.
+Some fuel cards even earn rewards points, which can be stacked up and redeemed in well-known programs such as Qantas Frequent Flyer.

 Fuel Card Benefits

 What are the benefits of getting a fuel card?
-Let’s take a closer look.
+Let’s take a deep dive.

 ☛ Track Fuel Spending

-Instead of relying on your employees to pay for fuel with cash and then provide you with a receipt, you can easily keep track of all fuel spending, with each purchase logged on your fuel card account.
+Instead of relying on employees to pay for fuel with cash and hand in a receipt, fuel cards log all transactions on your account.

 ☛ Reduce Expenses